Clemson Tigers women's basketball

 The Clemson Tigers women's basketball team represents Clemson University in women's college basketball competition.
 The Tigers compete in NCAA Division I as a member of the Atlantic Coast Conference (ACC).
 Clemson won the ACC women's basketball tournament in 1996 and 1999, and won the ACC regular season title in 1981.
-They are coached by Shawn Poppie, who is in his first year with the team.
+They are coached by Shawn Poppie.

 Team history

 Clemson began sponsoring a women's basketball team in the 1975–76 season.
 After winning the ACC regular season championship in 1980–81, the Tigers were invited to the inaugural NCAA Women's Division I Basketball Championship in 1982.
 In total, Clemson has participated in 15 NCAA Tournaments.
 The Tigers won two ACC women's basketball tournaments in 1996 and 1999, under coach Jim Davis.